What are index mutual funds? Your questions answered

 However, index mutual funds, as we’ve mentioned, are typically passively managed funds.
 This means they have different investment styles.
 Their goal is to meet the market by matching the performance of a specific benchmark.
 So, the securities making up the mutual fund remain fairly constant and only change when the makeup of the index changes.
 While that doesn’t quite mean you can set it and forget it, they can be a less time-consuming portion of your portfolio than an actively managed mutual fund.

 When should you invest in index mutual funds?

-The reason to own an index mutual fund is to take advantage of broad-based bullish activity across stocks in the fund’s portfolio.
-Certainly, some stocks within the index fund may exhibit bearish tendencies at any given time, but you want the overall basket of stocks to demonstrate upward momentum.
+The usual motivation for investing in an index mutual fund is to hopefully take advantage of broad-based bullish activity across stocks in the fund’s portfolio.
+Certainly, stocks within the index fund may exhibit bearish tendencies at any given time, but you want the overall basket of stocks to demonstrate upward momentum over time.

 You may be bullish on a particular sector measured by a specific index, or on the broader markets overall.
 So be certain to choose the right index mutual fund to best match your sentiment.
 Regardless of intention, the market can always behave counter to your analysis.

 Yes, like other mutual funds, index mutual funds have fees.
 However, because they’re passively managed, the expense ratio (ongoing fees associated with owning mutual funds) tends to be lower.
 Not having to pay for a fund manager’s time and fewer transaction costs keep those expenses lower.